Updated July 15, 2023

-Callable preferred stock is basically a preferred stock wherein the issuer company retains/has the right (and not “obligation”) to call-back (i.e. repurchase) the stock at a specific price (usually at a premium to face value) after a specific date which is specified in the term of the prospectus used for the issue of such stock.
+Callable preferred stock is a preferred stock wherein the issuer company retains/has the right (and not “obligation”) to call back (i.e., repurchase) the stock at a specific price (usually at a premium to face value) after a specific date which is specified in the term of the prospectus used for the issue of such stock.

 - The word “callable” means “a right to buy”.
-There is difference between “right” to buy & “obligation” to buy.
-Right to buy means you may or may not buy the stock & depends on your choice.
-Obligation means you have to compulsorily buy the stock since, you have the obligation.
-Thus, callable preferred stocks have right to buy & not the obligation to buy.
+There is a difference between “right” to buy & “obligation” to buy.
+Right to buy means you may or may not buy the stock & depending on your choice.
+Obligation means you have to buy the stock since you have the obligation compulsorily.
+Thus, callable preferred stocks have the right to buy & not the obligation to buy.

-- Callable preferred stock is issued by the company.
-The company has right to buy the stock from the shareholders at the pre-determined price after a specific date has elapsed.
-On the other hand, in the same situation, the shareholder has “obligation to sell” the stock at the pre-determined price.
+- The company issues callable preferred stock.
+The company has the right to buy the stock from the shareholders at the pre-determined price after a specific date has elapsed.
+On the other hand, in the same situation, the shareholder has an “obligation to sell” the stock at the pre-determined price.

-- This pre-determined price is specified in the prospectus of the issue and cannot be changed at the time of redemption of the stock.
+- This pre-determined price specifies in the issue’s prospectus and cannot change at the time of redemption of the stock.

-- These stocks are also called as Callable preferred shares.
+- These stocks are also called Callable preferred shares.

 How Does It Work?

-- At the inception, company issues the prospectus detailing the terms & conditions of preferred stock-issue with the feature that the stock is “callable”.
+- At the inception, the company issues the prospectus detailing the terms & conditions of preferred stock issue with the feature that the stock is “callable”.

 - Callable means right to buy (for the issuer-company) and obligation to sell (for the investor).
-Due to the risk retained by investors, these stocks are expected to give higher returns during the holding period.
-Thus, dividend is higher & the callable price is higher than the face value.
+Due to the risk investors retain, these stocks expect higher returns during the holding period.
+Thus, the dividend is higher & the callable price is higher than the face value.

-- Now, the call price (i.e. redemption price) should include the premium over above the face value of the stock & the pending dividends over the years.
+- Now, the call price (i.e., redemption price) should include the premium above the face value of the stock & the pending dividends over the years.

-- Thus, the dividends on such stock may or may not be paid every year but the same gets accumulated as “dividend in arrears”.
-So, investors do not lose on the basic return i.e. the dividend part.
-The liability to pay dividend is existing in these stocks due to the feature of “Preference” stocks.
-Preference stock have the right to receive the cumulative dividend.
+- Thus, the dividends on such stock may or may not be paid yearly, but the same accumulates as a “dividend in arrears”.
+So, investors do not lose on the basic return, i.e., the dividend part.
+The liability to pay dividends exists in these stocks due to the feature of “Preference” stocks.
+Preference stock has the right to receive the cumulative dividend.

-- Issuer-company uses this right to buy when the interest rate in the market has fallen, the new stocks can be issued at lower dividend rate & the specified date in the prospectus has elapsed.
+- Issuer-company uses this right to buy when the interest rate in the market has fallen, the new stocks can issue at a lower dividend rate & the specified date in the prospectus has elapsed.

-- Now, for paying the huge bucks of the amount, company usually finances the same through a debt (from bank) at lower rate of interest.
+- To pay the huge amount, the company usually finances the same through a debt (from the bank) at a lower interest rate.
 Pays the same to the shareholders.
-Issues new stocks with lower dividend rate.
-The issue amount is paid back to the bank who financed the whole arrangement.
-So, in the future, company’s obligation for dividend is reduced substantially.
+Issues new stocks with lower dividend rates.
+The issue amount is paid back to the bank that financed the arrangement.
+So, in the future, the company’s obligation for dividends will reduce substantially.